 The Company believes that it is in the best interests of the Company and its stockholders to create and maintain a culture that emphasizes integrity and accountability and that reinforces the Company's overall compensation philosophy.
-In furtherance of this goal our board of directors has adopted a policy which applies to performance or incentive-based compensation approved, awarded or granted to a Covered Executive (as defined below) beginning on, or after, January 1, 2017 and which provides for the possible recoupment of performance or incentive-based compensation in the event of an accounting restatement due to material noncompliance by the Company with any financial reporting requirements under the securities laws (other than due to a change in applicable accounting methods, rules or interpretations), the result of which is that any performance or incentive-based compensation paid to such Covered Executive during the three-year period preceding the publication of the restated financial statements.
-For the purposes of this policy, the term "Covered Executive" shall mean any Named Executive Officer as determined by the Committee pursuant to Item 402 of Regulation S-K and other key employees identified by the Committee and includes our NEOs.
+In furtherance of this goal our board of directors adopted a clawback policy which applies to performance or incentive-based compensation approved, awarded or granted to a Covered Executive (as defined below) beginning on, or after, January 1, 2017 and which provides for the possible recoupment of performance or incentive-based compensation in the event of an accounting restatement due to material noncompliance by the Company with any financial reporting requirements under the securities laws (other than due to a change in applicable accounting methods, rules or interpretations.
+This means that any performance or incentive-based compensation paid to such Covered Executive during the three-year period preceding the publication of the restated financial statements.
+For the purposes of this clawback policy, the term "Covered Executive" shall mean any NEO as determined by the Compensation Committee pursuant to Item 402 of Regulation S-K and other key employees identified by the Compensation Committee and includes our NEOs.